The Zero Trust Security Model Explained

 Never Trust, Always Verify

-Monitoring and Verification Are Ongoing
+Ongoing Monitoring and Verification

-Since the zero trust model concept is based upon the so-called “never trust, always verify” notion, the verification for users and machines identity and privileges is a continuous process of monitoring and validating of who or what has what access, and of user behavior, changes in the network or different data alterations or movement.
+Since the zero trust model concept is based upon the so-called “never trust, always verify” notion, the verification for users and machines identity and privileges is a continuous process of monitoring and validating of who or what has what access, of user behavior, changes in the network or different data alterations or movement.

 Zero Trust Based on the Principle of Least Privilege

-The zero trust security framework relies upon a very well-known principle, known as the principle of least privilege or briefly POLP.
+The zero trust security framework relies upon a very well-known principle, known as the principle of least privilege, or briefly POLP.
 This concept makes sure that the attack surface is restricted because users are given only the necessary access to complete a specific task and nothing else beyond.
 To put it simply, an HR employee will not have access to the DevSecOps database for instance.

 A Network That Is Zero Trusted